- Download our Moving to Brussels Guide (PDF)

 + PRO: Lots of green spaces

-Brussels in home to more than 15 parks, some bigger than others but all incredibly beautiful.
-With so many parks at their disposal, Brussels residents will easily be able to leave the concrete of the city centre behind them and breath in some fresh air.
-These green areas are just perfect for a walk, a family picnic in the sun or a sports game.
-A few of the parks cater for a number of sports and are also a great place for expats to meet fellow sport enthusiasts.
+Brussels in home to over a dozen parks, some bigger than others but all incredibly beautiful.
+With so many parks at their disposal, Brussels residents will easily be able to leave the concrete of the city centre behind them and breathe in some fresh air.
+These green areas are perfect for a walk, a family picnic in the sun, or a sports game.
+A few of the parks cater for various sports and are also a great place for expats to meet fellow outdoor enthusiasts.

-While there is much to explore in the city itself, the location of Brussels and the extensive transport routes makes travelling to the rest of the country easy.
-Not only that but the location of Belgium makes travelling to the rest of Europe extremely quick and easy too.
+While there is much to explore in the city itself, the location of Brussels and the extensive transport routes make travelling to the rest of the country and elsewhere in Europe easy.
 London and Paris, among others, can be reached by train from Brussels in a matter of hours.
 Budget airlines are also available and, in some cases, may even be the cheaper option.
-A weekend trip to Greece, Spain or the Netherlands has never been easier.
+A weekend trip to Greece, Spain, or the Netherlands has never been easier.

 - CON: Winters are long, dark and gloomy